mwambaro/obem-bi/README.md

 # React and Bootstrap Install Guide lines

-Manual packages since Afriregister, in the offer purchased, does not give use power to use Nodejs or NPM, or any other package management tool, mind you.
+Manual packages, since Afriregister, in the offer purchased, does not give us power to use Nodejs or NPM, or any other package management tool, mind you.